 When it comes to picking the best wireless charger, it's not one size fits all.
-There are single-device wireless chargers that are great for supplying power to a phone and more versatile wireless chargers for those who want to juice up to three gadgets at once, including a phone, Apple Watch and AirPods or AirPods Pro.
+There are single-device wireless chargers that are great for supplying power to a phone and more versatile wireless chargers for those who want to juice up multiple gadgets at once, including a phone, Apple Watch and AirPods or AirPods Pro.

 - Best portable chargers and power banks